collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Collaborative Development Models

 There are two collaborative development models:
-* “Shared Repository” Model (usually an organization but could also be a user account repo)
+* “Shared Repository” Model (usually an organization with teams/permissiosn across projects) but could also be a user account repo)
 * “Fork and Pull” Model

 How you contribute to a repo will depend on whether you have read/write access.
 If you have read/write access to a repo, you can contribute directly to the repo, which is the "Shared Repository" Model.
 If you do not have read/write access to a repo, you will need to fork the repo to your user account, which is called the "Fork and Pull" Model.